iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 This message is published periodically and provides telemetry updates on the state of the motor and its inputs.
 Specifically it contains information on:

-* **Error Count**: This is a counter of CAN bus errors that reports either the number of TX errors, RX errors, maximum of TX and RX errors, a logical OR of TX | RX errors, or the cumulative number of both TX and RX errors since power on.
-You can configure what is reported through the **Error Count** field either via the :ref:`DroneCAN parameter esc_status_error_meaning <esc_error_count_meaning>` or with ``DroneCAN ESC Status Error Count Meaning`` in IQ Control Center's Advanced tab.
+* **Error Count**: This is either:

+a.
+Firmware v0.3.0 and later: a counter of CAN bus errors that reports either the number of TX errors, RX errors, maximum of TX and RX errors, a logical OR of TX | RX errors, or the cumulative number of both TX and RX errors since power on.
+You can configure what is reported through the **Error Count** field either via the
+:ref:`DroneCAN parameter esc_status_error_meaning <esc_error_count_meaning>` or with ``DroneCAN ESC Status Error Count Meaning`` in IQ Control Center's Advanced tab.

 .. image:: ../_static/comms_protocols_pictures/dronecan/control_center_error_count_meaning.png

+b.
+All firmware before v0.3.0: a counter of CAN bus errors, specifically it details the number of transmit errors the motor has encountered.

 * **Voltage**: The input voltage to the motor in volts
 * **Current**: The current draw of the motor in amps